NISRA-Tech-Lab/71-ssb-pcos/README.md

 The main way to edit the inputs to this analysis is through the csv files and Excel document contained in the inputs folder.

-The years being comapred can be changed setting the `comparison_year` and `analysis_year` values at the top of the script.
+The years being compared can be changed setting the `comparison_year` and `analysis_year` values at the top of the script.

 #### [weighted_trend.R](code/significance_testing/final_output/weighted_trend.R)